 Many successful animal welfare investigations have revealed severe abuses of animals and raised additional concerns about industrial farms, such as the potential contamination of eggs and meat.
-Such revelations are damaging to the animal agriculture industry and have led to product recalls, decisions by retailers to drop suppliers, legal prosecutions of employees and hard questions posed to the animal agribusiness industry.
+Such revelations have led to product recalls, decisions by retailers to drop suppliers, legal prosecutions of employees and hard questions posed to the animal agribusiness industry.

-Learn about a few investigations that occurred more recently:
+Learn about a few investigations that have occurred recently:

 - North Carolina, November 2012 – Butterball Turkey